Our Favorite Food Storage Set!

 Of course, all foods last for a shorter period of time if they are not stored properly.
 But remember, blueberries, like a lot of other fresh fruits, usually do not have a use by date or a best before date so you will have to use the date purchased.
 Sometimes when blueberries are purchased in a package it is labeled with the date the they were packed or there will be a best buy date on blue purchased frozen - this date can be used to calculate the eat by date.

 For more information on blueberries, see our post on why blueberries are good for you.

-How to tell if Blueberries is bad, rotten or spoiled?
+How to tell if Blueberries are bad, rotten or spoiled?

 Some common traits of bad blueberries are a mushy, soft texture and some discoloration and bruising and then mold will start to appear beginning where the stem was attached.
 Remember, if they are moldy, throw them out!

 There are, of course, certain health risks associated with spoiled foods so always remember to practice food safety and enjoy your foods before their shelf life has expired!

-How to store Blueberries to extend its shelf life?
+How to store Blueberries to extend their shelf life?